-Ethics Hearing Board Members
+Ethics Hearing Board Members & Staff

 *All Board members are required to be residents of the City of Pittsburgh.

-Patrick J. Bigley was nominated by the Allegheny County Labor Council to the City of Pittsburgh Ethics Hearing Board.
+Secretary Patrick J. Bigley was nominated by the Allegheny County Labor Council to the City of Pittsburgh Ethics Hearing Board.
 Mayor William Peduto and Pittsburgh City Council approved the nomination in June of 2016.

 Mr. Bigley, an Overbrook resident, is currently the President of Pittsburgh Plumber’s Local Union #27.
 Plumber’s Local Union #27 serves fifteen counties in Western Pennsylvania with over 1200 members.
 Mr. Bigley, with 39 years as a Journeyman- Master Plumber, is an instructor for Plumber’s L.U. #27 Apprentices and Journeymen in OSHA Safety Training.
-Mr. Bigley is employed by the Pittsburgh School District as the Coordinating Foreman for 66 Pittsburgh Building and Construction Trades personnel.
+Mr. Bigley was previously employed by the Pittsburgh School District as the Coordinating Foreman for 66 Pittsburgh Building and Construction Trades personnel.

 Mr. Bigley has served the residents of Pittsburgh having been appointed to the Board of Commissioners of the Pittsburgh Housing Authority in 2006, by Mayor Bob O’Connor.
 He was appointed to the Pittsburgh Water & Sewer Authority Board of Directors in 2012, by Mayor Luke Ravenstahl.
 Mr. Bigley also served on PWSA’s Green Initiative Committee (GITAC).
 As a member of the Pittsburgh School District’s Safety Steering Committee, the District received the Governor’s Award for Excellence in 2006 and 2012.
 Mr. Bigley has served his neighborhood as a Board Member, Manager, and Volunteer of both Carrick Community Athletic Association and Carrick High School Baseball.